Edit online

 in DITA <uicontrol> elements.

-• A tool to explore the project folder structure.
+• Explore the project folder structure.
 For example:

 Where should I save DITA maps in this project?